A Korean university student and daughter of a priest was detained by ICE. Faith leaders are now standing behind her

 Now, church communities in New York and South Korea are condemning her treatment by US immigration authorities and rallying for her release.

-The Department of Homeland Security accuses Go of overstaying her visa “that expired more than two years ago,” according to a statement from Assistant DHS Secretary Tricia McLaughlin to CNN affiliate WABC.
+Go was arrested and placed in expedited removal proceedings after overstaying a visa “that expired more than two years ago,” Department of Homeland Security Assistant Secretary Tricia McLaughlin told CNN in a statement.

-“ICE arrested her on July 31 and placed her in expedited removal proceedings,” McLaughlin said.
+“The fact of the matter is those who are in our country illegally have a choice –they can leave the country voluntarily or be arrested and deported,” the statement said.

 But an attorney for the Episcopal Diocese in New York, where Go’s mother serves as a priest, said Go’s current visa doesn’t expire until December, and Thursday’s hearing was part of her application to extend it.

-“They thought they had come for a routine hearing, for due process, and they really fell into a blackhole of unknown,” attorney Mary Davis told CNN affiliate WCBS.
-Davis did not specify what type of visa Go has or was seeking, but described the young woman as being “absolutely terrified.”
+“They thought they had come for a routine hearing, for due process, and they really fell into a black hole of unknown,” attorney Mary Davis told CNN affiliate WCBS.
+Davis did not specify what type of visa Go has or was seeking – but described the young woman as “absolutely terrified.”

-Go’s mother, Reverend Kyrie Kim, serves in the Asian ministry of the Episcopal Diocese in New York and is the first woman ordained in the Seoul Diocese of the Anglican Church of Korea, the church told CNN.
+Go’s mother, the Rev. Kyrie Kim, serves in the Asian ministry of the Episcopal Diocese in New York and is the first woman ordained in the Seoul Diocese of the Anglican Church of Korea, the church told CNN.

 Calls for release